isc-projects/kea/doc/sphinx/arm/hooks-flex-option.rst

 - ``remove`` - (action) removes a sub-option if it already exists and the expression evaluates to true.

-- ``container-add`` - boolean value which specifies if the container option should be created if it does not exit in the ``add`` and ``supersede`` action.
-When not specified, it defaults to true.
+- ``container-add`` - a boolean value that specifies whether the container option should be created, if it does not exist in the ``add`` and ``supersede`` action.
+If not specified, it defaults to ``true``.

-- ``container-remove`` - boolean value which specifies if the container option should be deleted if it remains empty after the removal of a sub-option by the ``remove`` action.
-When not specified, it defaults to true.
+- ``container-remove`` - a boolean value that specifies whether the container option should be deleted, if it remains empty after the removal of a sub-option by the ``remove`` action.
+If not specified, it defaults to ``true``.

-- ``csv-format`` - boolean value which specifies if the raw value of the evaluated expression is used (false, default) or parsed using the sub-option definition (true).
+- ``csv-format`` - a boolean value that specifies whether the raw value of the evaluated expression is used (false, default) or parsed using the sub-option definition (true).

-- ``client-class`` - specifies if the sub-option entry must be skipped when the **query** does not belong to the specified client class.
-Note the similar parameter in the container option entry applies to the whole ``sub-options`` list.
+- ``client-class`` - specifies whether the sub-option entry must be skipped when the **query** does not belong to the specified client class.
+Note that the similar parameter in the container option entry applies to the whole ``sub-options`` list.

-For instance this configuration adds a string sub-option in the DHCPv4 ``vendor-encapsulated-options`` (code 43) option.
-Note this option in last resort encapsulates the ``vendor-encapsulated-options`` space.
+For instance, this configuration adds a string sub-option in the DHCPv4 ``vendor-encapsulated-options`` (code 43) option.
+This option encapsulates the ``vendor-encapsulated-options`` space.

 .. code-block:: json